-The only free place from which to watch the race is in the cordoned-off area in the centre of the piazza.
+The only free place from which to watch the race is in the cordoned-off area in the center of the piazza.
 The biggest advantage of this viewing area is that you can simply show up on race day without having to book tickets in advance.
-However, it is not without its disadvantages; the locals call it il palco dei cani, or ‘the dogs’ stand’, for a reason!
+However, it is not without its disadvantages; the locals call it il Palco dei can, or ‘the dogs’ stand’, for a reason!

 Making the Most of the Race

-Regardless where you choose to watch the race, select a district to support in advance.
-Donning the scarf of your chosen contrada (readily available at the local gift shops) and shouting the horse on from the sidelines majorly enhances the experience.
-It you want to go the whole hog, make sure you catch the horse and jockey blessing ceremony at the official contrada church on the day of the Palio.
+Regardless of where you choose to watch the race, select a district to support in advance.
+Donning the scarf of your chosen Contrada (readily available at the local gift shops) and shouting the horse on from the sidelines majorly enhances the experience.
+If you want to go the whole hog, make sure you catch the horse and jockey blessing ceremony at the official Contrada church on the day of the Palio.
 Don’t be surprised if the locals erupt into mad cheers in response to the horse leaving a calling card on the church floor; it’s considered to be a good omen.